What is Net Income?

 Furthermore, net income can fluctuate depending on a variety of factors, including changes in the market, competition, and taxes.
 As a result, it's important to monitor net income over time to establish trends and track the profitability of a business.

 Overall, net income provides essential information about a company's profitability and overall financial health.
-By analyzing net income and other financial metrics, investors and managers can gain insights into a company's performance and make informed decisions about investment opportunities, financial strategies, and growth plans.
+By analysing net income and other financial metrics, investors and managers can gain insights into a company's performance and make informed decisions about investment opportunities, financial strategies, and growth plans.

 Checklist